Coal and Electricity Transition Tuition Voucher

 Eligible programs of study

-The voucher can be used for credit programs that lead to a certificate, diploma or degree (undergraduate or graduate) at one of Alberta’s 26 publicly funded post-secondary institutions or five First Nations Colleges.
+The voucher can be used for credit courses in certificate, diploma or degree (undergraduate or graduate) programs at one of Alberta’s:

 - full-time, part-time and open studies